Serenella97325/connectivity-hackathon-serenAiGrid/README.md

     - Emergency management reports.
     - General operational reports.
   - Report Generation:
-    - Generates PDF reports using the FPDF library, tailored to user specifications.
+    - Generates PDF reports using the `FPDF library`, tailored to user specifications.
   - Input:
     - The user selects the report type, and related data is passed to the LLM for processing.
   - Output: